 Use More Than Just The Walls

 Art is much more than paintings and photographs, and a home decorated with art should reflect that.
-Sculptures, vases and other collectibles also work well to add a touch of sophistication to your home when decorating with art.
+Sculptures, handcrafted sea life bottle art, vases and other collectibles also work well to add a touch of sophistication to your home when decorating with art.

 The items you choose to feature do not have to be confined by conventional definitions of art.
 Items of personal significance are ideal in this instance.